-Effective March 31, 2015, all of our employees, including the NEOs, are subject to our Insider Trading Policy which forbids employees to trade in the Company's stock, or any derivatives thereof, while holding non-public material information or during the Company's set "black-out periods".
-In addition, effective February 2016, the Company's board of directors adopted Stock Ownership and Holding Guidelines that apply to the Company's CEO and his direct reports.
-As per the guidelines, the CEO and his direct reports are required to attain and maintain certain levels of stock equal to four times the annualized base salary for the CEO and two times the annualized base salary for all of his direct reports.
+All of our employees, including the NEOs, are subject to our Insider Trading Policy which forbids employees to trade in the Company's stock, or any derivatives thereof, while holding non-public material information or during the Company's set "black-out periods".
+In addition, the Company's board of directors has adopted Stock Ownership and Holding Guidelines that apply to the Company's CEO and his direct reports.
+As per the current guidelines, the CEO and his direct reports are required to attain and maintain stock equal to four times the annualized base salary for the CEO and two times the annualized base salary for all CEO direct reports.
 Executives who are covered by the policy are required to hold 50% of the "net profit shares" resulting from stock option exercises and/or vesting of other stock-based awards until they reach their applicable stock ownership level.
 "Net profit shares" refers to the number of shares actually held by the executive after covering withholding tax requirements and/or stock option exercise costs with a portion of the shares resulting from such exercise or vesting event.
 Once covered by the policy, executives are expected to continuously accumulate qualifying equity until they meet the minimum stock ownership requirement.
 Once an individual has achieved the required stock ownership level, he/she must maintain stock ownership at or above the required level.
+As of the Record Date, all of the executives subject to this policy are in compliance.